turingschool/front-end-curriculum/drafts/portfolio-project-spec.md

 ### Specification Adherence

 * _10 points_ - The student has included all the required content sections.
-There is no omitted content and the visual flow/layout is well thought out, makes sense, and is clear.
+There is no omitted content, process examples are included (wireframes, screen grabs, etc), and the visual flow/layout is well thought out, makes sense, and is clear.
 No approach was taken that is counter to the spirit of the project and its learning goals.
 There are no features or content missing from above that make the application feel incomplete or hard to use.

 ### User Interface